-When working in different app projects with different Studio Pro versions, you may one day find yourself with an app model upgraded and committed to a newer Studio Pro version, while the the rest of your App Team is not yet ready to upgrade.
+When working in different app with different Studio Pro versions, you may one day find yourself with an app model upgraded and committed to a newer Studio Pro version, while the the rest of your team is not yet ready to upgrade.

 To revert this version upgrade of the app model, follow these steps:

-- Inform your App Team of the situation and prevent them from making further commits.
+- Inform your team of the situation and prevent them from making further commits.

 - Close Studio Pro.

-- In Windows Explorer, go to your main app project directory.
+- In Windows Explorer, go to your main app directory.

 - Right-click the directory and select TortoiseSVN > Show log.